W80 (nuclear warhead)

+It was designed at Los Alamos National Laboratory in Los Alamos, New Mexico.

 Dimensions

 The W80 is physically quite small: the physics package itself is about the size of a conventional Mk.81 250 lb bomb, 11.8 in in diameter and 31.4 in long, and only slightly heavier at about 290 lb.

 History

 Early development

 The Los Alamos National Laboratory began development on the W80 in June 1976, with the brief of producing a custom weapon for the cruise missiles then under construction.
-With "the basic design" being derived from the B61.
+The basic design was derived from the B61.
 The main design differences are presumably a smaller secondary producing only 150 ktTNT yield (the B61 producing a maximum of 170 ktTNT in the tactical variants and 340 ktTNT in the strategic variants) and simplification of the design giving the weapon only two yield settings; 5 and 150 ktTNT.

 Production of the W80 mod 1 (W80-1) to arm the ALCM started in January 1979, and a number of warheads had been completed by January 1981 when the first low-temperature test was carried out.
 To everyone's surprise the test delivered a much lower yield than was expected, apparently due to problems in the TATB based insensitive high explosives used to fire the primary.
 This problem turned out to affect several models of the B61-based line, and production of all weapons was suspended while a solution was worked on.
 Production restarted in February 1982.